 "It is novel evidence that Neanderthals were able to develop, by themselves, some complex symbolic thought," William Rendu, a paleoanthropologist at France's National Center for Scientific Research and New York University told LiveScience.
 "The behavioral distance between Neanderthals and anatomically modern humans seems to become even thinner."

-The controlled use of fire is one skill that sets humans apart from all other species.
-However, there was a time when we weren't the only species that regularly started and used fires.
-Neanderthals were skilled at this as well, as a 2011 study out of University of Colorado, Boulder, showed.
+The controlled use of fire is one skill that sets humans apart from all other species living today.
+There was a time when we weren't the only species to regularly start and use fires, however.
+Neanderthals were skilled at this as well, as a study published in the Proceedings of the National Academy of Sciences (PNAS) showed.